palmmaximilian/URCap-Archetype/README.md

-# URCap-Archetype
+# How to

-An updated version of the URCap archetype that includes most used buildling blocks
+## After modifying the archetype execute:

+- jar -cvf archetype-1.16.0.jar     META-INF/     archetype-resources/

+- ./install.sh